top of page

 Introduction

 In response to the US Presidential debate a few days ago, Dr John Campbell produced a video about dementia awareness.
 Dr Campbell's presentation will help individuals, or their loved ones, to recognise the condition early in its progression — early enough to halt its progress.
-I'll then explain why I fear the President of the United States of America's cognitive decline is a threat to mankind's existence.
+I will then explain why I fear the President of the United States of America's cognitive decline is a threat to mankind's existence.

 Please note: